 Your case will be dealt with confidentially.
 No data is shared unless you gave permission.
 There will be no mention on your diploma of any matters that you discuss with a study advisor, a student counselor or a student psychologist.

 Please note that gathering the necessary evidence to support your application might take some time, hence it is advised to consult a student counsellor well in advance about the evidence needed.
 The evidence is stated above and also in the application.

 - Contact your Fainco or study adviser.
 If you experience a delay - or think you will experience a delay - in the progress of your study based on the circumstances mentioned above, you must contact your Fainco or study adviser immediately to draw up a study plan: binding agreements will be made in writing between you and the program to ensure that timely graduation is not compromised.
 If you are in doubt whether your circumstances are justifiable grounds for delay, you can always consult a student counsellor.

-- Arrange a meeting with the student counsellor as soon as study delay occurs (before 1 July).
-The student counsellor can give advice and help you with the formulation of your statement in your application, as well as provide you with advice regarding (financial) regulations that might be applicable.
+- Arrange a meeting with the student counsellor of SACC as soon as study delay occurs, but before the 1st of July.
+The The student counsellor can give advice and help you with the formulation of your statement in your application, as well as provide you with advice regarding (financial) regulations that might be applicable.
 (An interview with the student counsellor is always allowed, even if it is not about the MOMI).

 - Advice of the CPO: The CPO assesses the personal circumstances of the submitted applications: the CPO will assess the legitimacy, the expected duration and the severity of your personal circumstances and will determine whether there is a justifiable ground.
 The CPO assesses whether insufficient study progress is caused by the stated personal circumstance, and takes the advice of the programme into account.
 The CPO gives an advice to the MOMI Committee.
 When submitting: if you gave permission to share the information with your Study adviser/Fainco of your educational programme, he or she will receive a copy of your application.